 At first, I didn’t understand what was happening to me or why I was feeling this way.
 I thought that maybe it was just stress from work or personal issues.
 But as time went on, the experienced symptoms persisted, and I knew I needed to seek help.

-Knowing the prevalence of anxiety disorders also highlighted the importance of addressing mental health conditions and reducing the stigma associated with seeking help.
-I became interested in learning more about the statistics to raise awareness and promote understanding of mental health conditions.
+Knowing the prevalence of the disorders also highlighted the importance of addressing mental health conditions and reducing the stigma associated with seeking help.
+I became interested in learning more about anxiety statistics to raise awareness and promote understanding of mental health conditions.

 What Is Anxiety?